countering-bean-counting/bonnyci_shuffleboard/README.rst

 Developer activity data collection for statistical analysis experimentation.

-The point of this project is to serve as a sandbox for verifying statistical methods of analysis used in other projects.
+This project serves as a sandbox for verifying statistical methods of analysis used in other projects.

 Uncertainty is reduced because the data represent the entire population we wish to analyze.
 This allows us to experiment with unfamiliar statistical